Clinical Photography and Illustration

 Who will see my photographs?

-Only healthcare professionals who are involved with your treatment or stay in hospital can see your medical photographs.
-These images will become part of your confidential medical records - access to these is securely controlled and monitored.
+Only healthcare professionals involved with your treatment can see your medical photographs.
+These images will become part of your confidential medical records.
+Access to these is securely controlled and monitored.

 About your appointment

-We make every effort to maintain our patients’ dignity but it is important that we photograph your clinical condition as accurately as possible with the minimum of distraction.
+We make every effort to maintain our patients’ dignity.
+We aim to photograph your clinical condition as accurately as possible with the minimum of distraction.

 Please note: The flash lighting used will be quite bright.